Trevin-Small/Trevin-Small/README.md

                   Machine Learning focus track, or the Software Engineering track.

-    workingOn = a mix of everything, but as of late, especially interested in JS and nodeJS, and learning frameworks like electron and React.
+    workingOn = a mix of everything, but as of late, especially interested in JS and nodeJS, and learning frameworks like Electron and Vue.

     knowledgeableIn = [
                       "Python", "JS", "NodeJS", "C", "Java", "Solidity",